Chapter 17

 “Just be careful,” looking on with motherly concern before turning to take her position as rear guard.

 Emma took the twins a safe distance to the rear.
-The idea being that they not be in harm’s way should the giant become claustrophobic and try to back out of the natural chute.
+Her intent was simple, stay out of harm’s way should the giant become claustrophobic and try to back out of the natural chute.

 Laureal, on her way to take up her position with Mia at the back of the sled, ran her mitten along the sleeve of John’s coat as she passed.
-He alone could see into her hood, the look in her eyes being such as to cause him to utter a few words under his breath.
+He alone could see into her hood, and seeing the look in her eyes, he uttered a few words under his breath which in turn caused Laureal to come back directly—

-“What did you say?” coming back directly, eying him with suspicion.
+“What did you say?” eying him with suspicion.

-John leaned forward, that he might whisper into her hood, “I said, you’re such a naughty girl.”
+John leaned forward and whispered into her hood, “I said, you’re such a naughty girl.”

 “You misinterpret me, sir.”